ehForwarderBot/ehForwarderBot/docs/getting-started.md

 The variable `slave_channels` is a list of tuples of 2 strings where each of the tuples is formatted in the same way described above.

+A sample of config file is available at `config.sample.py`.

 > **Example**
 >
 > When enabling the following channels: